 Another thing VPNs do is give you a new IP address.
 Your encrypted traffic goes from your PC to your local service provider then to the VPN’s network.
 The VPN strips identifying information out of the data and assigns it a new IP associated with their computers, not your local ISP.
 The VPN then handles the rest of the transaction and returns the data to your computer where it’s finally decrypted.

 Using a VPN is far easier than you might think.
 All you have to do is find a reputable service, sign up for an inexpensive plan, then run the software each time you go online.
 There are hundreds of VPNs on the market with a host of strengths and weaknesses to compare and contrast.
 We’ve made the process a bit easier and selected two of the most privacy oriented VPNs, shown below.
 Both are great starting points to help you stay completely hidden online.

-NordVPN has some of the best privacy policies in the VPN marketplace.
-The most noteworthy is a complete ban on all types of logs, everything from traffic to bandwidth, IP addresses, and even time stamps.
+NordVPN has the best privacy policies in the VPN marketplace.
+The most noteworthy is a complete ban on all types of logs, everything from traffic to bandwidth, IP addresses, and even timestamps.
 None of your data is ever kept on NordVPN’s servers, which allows you to stay hidden even in the most extreme of circumstances.
 The company backs this great policy with 2048-bit SSL encryption on select servers and allows bitcoin payments for even stronger anonymity.

 Some of NordVPN’s other great features:

-- A massive and ever-growing network with over 1,030 servers in 59 different countries.
+- A massive and ever-growing network with over 5,200 servers in 60 different countries

 - Jurisdiction in the privacy-friendly country of Panama.